• Skip to primary navigation

 Instructions

 • Melt the butter in a saucepan over medium-low heat stirring constantly.
 The butter will begin to foam and sizzle.
+Don't look away as it can burn quickly.

 113 grams unsalted butter